lfalanga/Stock-Market-API-Service/src/readme.md

   For example now you can save an empty name or last name.
 5. Incorrect password during log in.
   You can't log in into the application with an incorrect password, but you don't get the proper message either.
-6. Redact proper messages for each error sub_code.
+6. Redact proper messages for each error (sub_code).
-7. Add a timestamp field for the user's data.
+7. Add a timestamp field for the user's document.
 8. Rename some files for better fuctionality understanding.
 9. Improving never ends, but these are the primary points I've noticed during development.

-### Conclusion
+## Conclusion
-It was a really challeging project because I have the opportunity to mix many technologies I've learned recently, and also have to invest some time to achieve issues I've never faced.
+It was a really challeging project because I have the opportunity for mixing many technologies I've learned recently, and also have to invest some time to achieve issues I've never faced.
-I know that is not a complete application, there are a lot of things to improve.
+I know that is not even close to a beta release, there are a lot of things to improve.
 I've tried to maintain the code clean.
 Sometimes I've had to search for another way of solving the same issue too.

 Thanks for the opportunity you have gave me.
 I've felt really committed with the task.
 Any suggestions are welcome.